lohitpt252003/OOPS/javascript/README.md

 The `Access Modifiers` and `Getters and Setters` sections and their corresponding examples demonstrate how to achieve encapsulation in JavaScript.

+## Constructors

+In JavaScript, the `constructor` is a special method for creating and initializing an object created with a `class`.

+-   **What is it?** A special method for creating and initializing an object.
+There can only be one special method with the name "constructor" in a class.
+-   **Is it public or private?** The constructor method is public.
+-   **What if you don't mention a constructor?** If you do not provide a constructor, a default constructor is created for you.
+For a base class, the default constructor is `constructor() {}`.
+For a derived class, the default constructor is `constructor(...args) { super(...args); }`.

+### Types of Constructors in JavaScript

+1.  **Default Constructor**: A constructor that takes no arguments.
+If you don't define a constructor, a default one is provided.
+2.  **Parameterized Constructor**: A constructor that accepts arguments to initialize the properties of the object.

 ## Why is OOP Necessary?

 OOP offers several benefits, including: